What Does Red Light Therapy Actually Do? The Real Science Behind the Celebrity Trend

 Red light therapy works best as part of a comprehensive wellness routine, not as a standalone solution.

-Whether you're an athlete chasing faster recovery or someone seeking anti-aging results, the science is clear: consistency over intensity, and realistic timelines over quick fixes.
+Whether you're seeking skin support or just curious about the technology, the science is clear: consistency over intensity, realistic timelines over quick fixes.